ahammel/ProbeGenerator/README.md

 where _3a_ and _3b_ are the two possible third exons of FOO and _BARa_ and _BARb_ are the two genes called 'BAR'.

+In many cases, most or all of the exon junctions in two alternative transcripts are redundant. `probe-generator` will not print more than one probe with identical genomic coordinates.

 ## Probe Type

 Two types of probes are currently supported: _positional_ and _read-through_.